 - Difficulty Losing Weight

 Additionally, certain populations may be more susceptible to iron deficiency anemia, as a result of their lifestyle and/or genetics.
-For example, many Indian women who follow a vegetarian diet are at increased risk for developing iron deficiency anemia due to their blood loss through menstruation and intake of primarily non-heme iron.
-Further, some populations may be genetically predisposed to iron deficiency, and may actually have trouble absorbing iron, even in supplement form (3).
+For example, many Indian women who follow a vegetarian diet are at increased risk for developing iron deficiency anemia due to blood loss that occurs during menstruation, while traditional Indian diets may lack a consistent inclusion of sufficient iron-rich foods.
+Further, some populations may be genetically predisposed to iron deficiency, and may actually have trouble absorbing iron, even in supplement form (2).

 However, similar to iron deficiency, if no other underlying conditions exist, most people can manage iron deficiency anemia through diet (and in some cases supplements).
 But again, if not managed, serious health complications can result.
-For example, iron deficiency anemia can impact thyroid function in some people, and may even lead to a misdiagnosis of hypothyroidism (4)!
+For example, iron deficiency anemia can impact thyroid function in some people, and may even lead to a misdiagnosis of hypothyroidism.
+(3)

 Therefore, if you are experiencing any of these symptoms, we recommend you visit a doctor for a physical assessment and blood test.
 We also recommend you visit a registered dietitian to discuss supplementation options.

-The Recommended Dietary Allowance (RDA) for iron varies by age and gender, and depends on wether a woman is pregnant or lactating.
-However, it is generally recommended that males aged 19-50 consume 8 mg/day of dietary iron, and that women of the same age consume 18 mg/day of dietary iron (5).
-While iron deficiency and iron deficiency anemia are fairly rare in the general US population, especially among men, iron deficiency anemia affects nearly 10% of menstruating women, and 9% of children aged 1-3 years old (6).
+The Recommended Dietary Allowance (RDA) for iron varies by age and gender, and depends on whether a woman is pregnant or lactating.
+However, it is generally recommended that males aged 19-50 consume 8 mg/day of dietary iron, and that women of the same age consume 18 mg/day of dietary iron.
+(4) While iron deficiency and iron deficiency anemia are fairly rare in the general US population, especially among men, iron deficiency anemia affects nearly 10% of menstruating women, and 9% of children aged 1-3 years old.
+(5)

 - Inflammatory Bowel Disease